spiffdev/vue-quickstart/README.md

 # vue-quickstart

-This template should help get you started developing with Vue 3 in Vite.
+This template should help get you started developing with Spiff Commerce, using Vue 3 in Vite.

 ## Recommended IDE Setup